 There is wide use of NEP in studies that focus on the role of environmental concern.
-In general, when environmental concern is high, individuals are expected to act more pro-environmentally, although studies generally did not find a strong association between the two (eg. Schultz and Zelezny, 1998; Poortinga et al., 2004).
+In general, when environmental concern is high, individuals are expected to act more pro-environmentally, although studies generally did not find a strong association between the two (e.g. Schultz and Zelezny, 1998; Poortinga et al., 2004).

-Theory 3: Theory of Affective and Symbolic Motives (eg. Dittmar, 1992; Russell 1980)
+Theory 3: theory of affective and symbolic motives (e.g. Dittmar, 1992; Russell, 1980).
 Apart from other commonly applied theories, the literature also has a few studies that explicitly examine the role of affect and related theories and models in explaining environmental behaviour, mostly in the context of car use (Gatersleben, 2007; Steg, 2005).
 For example, Gatersleben's study showed that there is an association between car use and affective and symbolic factors.
 These studies that focus on the role of affective or symbolic motivations usually do not utilize relevant theories as the base concept.
 However, according to Steg (2005), Dittmar's (1992) material possession focused theory can be a good approach towards a more theoretical perspective in this line of research on environmental behaviour.
-The theory by Dittmar suggests that by using material goods and services, individuals can fulfill three essential functions: (1) affective, (2) instrumental, and (3) symbolic.
+The theory by Dittmar suggests that by using material goods and services, individuals can fulfill three essential functions: affective, instrumental, and symbolic.
 The study by Steg (2005) on car use and its possible predicting factors in terms of affective motives showed that this specific behaviour is most strongly associated with symbolic and affective motives.
 Instrumental motives, on the other hand, were not as important.

 The circumplex model of affect developed by Russell (1980) has been increasingly used in consumer behaviour studies.
-According to Russell, affective responses may be categorized into two separate dimensions: (1) pleasure and (2) arousal.
+According to Russell, affective responses may be categorized into two separate dimensions: pleasure and arousal.
 The approach by Russell is also promising for environmental behaviour studies.

 According to Ajzen (2001), affect influences behavioural attitudes directly.
-Furthermore, as pointed out by Huijts et al. (2012) in their study on sustainable energy technology acceptance, it influences behavioural intention indirectly following the theory of planned behaviour.
-In their conceptual study, Huijts et al. also develop a model representing hedonic motives in this context.
+Furthermore, as pointed out by Huijts et al. (2012) in their study on sustainable energy technology acceptance, it influences behavioural intention indirectly following the TPB.
+In their conceptual study, Huijts et al. (2012) also develop a model representing hedonic motives in this context.
 A simplified version of this model on affect is displayed in Figure 3.